ntfc/pi1-voting/README.md

 - you have to add libs/ folder to the project library.
   - In netbeans, just click go to the Projects tab, right click in Libraries, and add the libs/ folder
+- or add the pi1-library netbeans project to the project libraries

 ######
 NOTES: